MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/create-automation-tasks.md

 >
 > For example, if you name your task `Stop-Instance-Weekly` but later edit the underlying workflow to run daily, you can't change it to `Stop-Instance-Daily`.

-The task you've created, which is automatically live and running, will appear on the **Tasks** list.
+The task you've created, which is automatically live and running, appears on the **Tasks** list.

 :::image type="content" source="media/create-automation-tasks/automation-tasks-list.png" alt-text="Screenshot that shows the automation tasks list." lightbox="media/create-automation-tasks/automation-tasks-list.png":::